johannacarolinep/watercolour-school/README.md

 The fourth input is a dropdown, allowing the user to select a start date.
 There is default option, which will be sent with the form if the user does not make an active choice.

-The submit button is styled in the way as the links styled as buttons throughout the website, to create a feeling of coherance.
+The submit button is styled in the same way as the "links styled as buttons" throughout the website, to create a feeling of coherence.

 Underneath the submit button, there is a text clarifying that submitting the form means the user is registering and will be liable to pay the course fee.
-On screenreaders, this text is connected to the button by aria-describedby, since it's important that this information is read in connection to the button, instead of after already submitting the form.
+On screen readers, this text is connected to the button by aria-describedby, since it's important that this information is read in connection to the button, instead of after already submitting the form.

-After form submission the user is redirected to the Response page.
+After form submission, the user is redirected to the Response page.

 ![Sign up page](documentation/feature-signup-page-desktop.png)